 What is the Toronto Internet Exchange (TorIX) ?

-187 unique members ("peers"), peak traffic rates of 170 Gbit/s and is the largest IXP in Canada.
-According to Wikipedia's List of Internet Exchange Points by Size, TorIX is the 12th largest IXP in the world by numbers of peers, and if multi-city IXP's are eliminated, TorIX ranks 3rd in the world.
+201 unique organizations ("peers"), peak traffic rates of 249 Gbit/s and is the largest IXP in Canada.
+According to Wikipedia's List of Internet Exchange Points by Size, TorIX is the 15th largest IXP in the world by numbers of peers, and if multi-city IXP's are eliminated, TorIX ranks 3rd in the world.
 The Exchange is organized and run by industry professionals in a (mostly) voluntary capacity.
 It is accessible directly in two separate locations within the building, at facilities operated by Equinix and Cologix, or via the building's meet-me-room.
-Connections to our leaf nodes are available to in-suite customers of Neutral Data Centres and Accelerated Connections.
-Expansion to Equinix's new TR2 facility located at 45 Parliament Street in Toronto is planned for Q3 2015.
-Other locations within the city are under analysis.
+Connections to our leaf node are available to in-suite customers of Neutral Data Centres as well.